onap/doc/docs/guides/onap-developer/architecture/onap-architecture.rst

 runtime environments, based on the user’s role.
 Role changes are configured within a single ONAP instance.

-This user experience is managed by the ONAP
-Portal, which provides access to design, analytics and operational control/ administration functions via a shared, role-based menu or dashboard.
+This user experience is managed by the ONAP Portal, which provides access to design, analytics and operational control/administration functions via a shared, role-based menu or dashboard.
 The portal architecture provides web-based capabilities such as application onboarding and management, centralized access management through the Authentication and Authorization Framework (AAF), and dashboards, as well as hosted application widgets.

 The portal provides an SDK to enable multiple development teams to adhere to consistent UI development requirements by taking advantage of built-in